Paradise Coast for Families

 Whether it's alligators or kangaroos that make your kids smile, Naples, Marco Island and the Everglades is the perfect place for a family vacation.

 Day 1: Naples

 Start your visit in Naples, with trips to a must-see family attraction: Naples Zoo at Caribbean Gardens.
 Spend the morning with the rare and exotic animals at Naples Zoo, and check out the three children's play areas as well as two live-animal presentations, Planet Predator and Serpents: Fangs & Fiction.
 The Naples Botanical Garden also is a treat, with more than 600 plant species to behold.

-, which overlooks the working docks of Naples Bay and features tin-roofed shops and restaurants.
+Lunch at The Dock at Crayton Cove, a laid-back, family-friendly waterfront restaurant.
+Or, check out Tin City, which overlooks the working docks of Naples Bay, and which features tin-roofed shops and restaurants.